gtkvn/kaze/README.md

 Kaze offers React and Vue scaffolding via an Inertia frontend implementation.
 Inertia allows you to build modern, single-page React and Vue applications using classic server-side routing and controllers.

 Inertia lets you enjoy the frontend power of React and Vue combined with the incredible backend productivity of Rails and lightning-fast Vite compilation.
-To use an Inertia stack, specify vue or react as your desired stack when executing the `install` command inside your app directory:
+To use an Inertia stack, specify `react` or `vue` as your desired stack when executing the `install` command inside your app directory:

 ```
 kaze install react